-- Hold the Command (Mac OS) or Shift (Window) key and click on the object whose shape will be copied.
+- Hold the Command (Mac) or Shift (Window) key and click on the object whose shape will be copied.
 The shape is picked from the object.

 - To apply the picked shape, click on an object without holding any keys.

 - Keep clicking on objects whose shape must be changed.
-Then use the Command (Mac OS) or Shift (Window) key to pick another shape.
+Then use the Command (Mac) or Shift (Window) key to pick another shape.

 Shapes, like any other object attributes, can be set on an object as a reference to the shape of another object.
 This allows the dynamic linking of shapes between objects.
 When modifying the shape of the origin object, all shape references are updated automatically.

 Shape references show up automatically as shape styles if an object has the Shape role.
 To create shape references, use the following steps:

 - Select the object that has the original shape.
 This shape will be reused by other objects throughout the design.

 - Select the Object Options command in the Object menu to open the options view of the selected object.

 - Assign a name to the object, so that the shape can be identified as a shape style.

 - Select the Shape role for the object by clicking the Role button in the object options view.